-Actuarial gains or losses arising on scheme liabilities are reflected in the Statement of Comprehensive Income.
-The Institute recognises an offsetting asset which reflects future state funding due in respect of pension liabilities.
+Actuarial gains or losses arising on scheme liabilities are reflected in the Statement of Comprehensive Income and a corresponding adjustment is recognised in the retirement benefit funding asset.

-The financial statements reflect, at fair value, the assets and liabilities arising from the Institute's pension obligations in respect of its current staff only and any related funding.
+The financial statements reflect, at fair value, the assets and liabilities arising from the institute's pension obligations in respect of its current staff only and any related funding.
 The costs of providing pension benefits are recognised in the accounting periods in which they are earned by employees.
 Pension liabilities in respect of former employees who are in receipt of pensions are excluded because payments are charged to the appropriation account of the Department of Education and Skills (DES).
 The reduction in liability arising from members who retire during the year is reflected as an experience gain.
 Retirement benefit scheme liabilities are measured on an actuarial basis using the projected unit credit method.

-Subsidiary staff (staff of GMIT Catering Company CLG) have the option to join the public sector pension scheme.
+Subsidiary staff (staff of GMIT Catering Company CLG) have the option to Join the public sector pension scheme.